Data science interviews often include Python coding questions and statistical analysis.

 NumPy arrays are specialized for numerical computation and efficient mathematical and statistical operations.

-Contiguous memory allocation is faster because it allocates consecutive blocks of memory to a process and leads to less memory waste.
+Contiguous memory allocation is faster because it allocates consecutive blocks of memory to a process, leading to less memory waste.

 The number of tuples is equivalent to the number of iterables passed.
 However, it's dependent on the shortest iterable.